danalber/danalber.github.io/index.md

 ### I am a first-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.

 My research involves the application of artificial intelligence to clinical medicine.
-I am a member of the [Orringer lab](https://twitter.com/danorringermd) and the [OLAB](https://www.nyuolab.org/), and work on additional projects in the departments of Neurosurgery and Neuropathology.
+I am a member of the [Orringer lab](https://twitter.com/danorringermd) and the [OLAB](https://www.nyuolab.org/), and work on additional projects in the departments of neurosurgery and neuropathology.

 Previously, I was a 4-year varsity swimmer at Brown.
 I graduated in 2022 with honors in applied mathematics-biology, after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).

+I previously spent two years performing biostatistics and health services research at the [Center for Surgery and Public Health (CSPH)](https://csph.brighamandwomens.org/).

 I grew up in Newton, Massachussets and went to Newton South High School.